-Career information for computer systems engineers
+Career information for computer and network systems engineers

-There is already a substantial shortage of electronic (including computer systems) engineers in South Australia.
+There is already a substantial shortage of electronic (including computer and network systems) engineers in South Australia.
 South Australia's Technology Industry Association (TIA) indicates that the electronics-based industries will continue to grow rapidly with a sustainable growth rate of 20% per year and with exports in excess of $1 billion per annum.

 The Electronics and IT sectors together employ about 18,000 people in South Australia.